×

 Cons:

-• As compared to hardwood and aluminium fixtures, it doesn’t increase your property’s resale value.
+• As compared to hardwood and aluminum fixtures, it doesn’t increase your property’s resale value.

 • Much more fragile than other materials.